 But I’m pretty certain if you were to serve this Impossible Pumpkin Pie Recipe up this fall, not a single person would complain about the lack of crust, in fact, they just might be impressed.

 This pie is THAT good and is officially my go-to pie for fall!

 Things You’ll Need For This Pumpkin Pie Recipe:

-- Pie dish – for best results, use a ceramic dish.
+- Pie dish – for best results, use a ceramic dish that’s oven-safe.

 - Evaporated milk – the amount is up to you, see the recipe notes for more details.

-- Pumpkin – You don’t want to you store bought pumpkin pie filling, just 100% pumpkin.
+- Pumpkin – You don’t want to use pumpkin pie filling, just 100% pumpkin.

 - 1/2 cup all-purpose flour